 Enable NTEP legal-for-trade restrictions.
-See Chapter 5 for legal-for-trade issues.
+See Chapter 6: Legal For Trade.

 P502 Time/Date (toggle)

 Enables or disables the time and date feature.
 If enabled the indicator will prompt the user to enter the correct date and time upon power up.
 Note: if disabled P503-P505 will not be accessible, however, their current settings will be retained for future use.